 Day 1: Travers Lake to Big Thompson Rapids (11 km)

 After a delicious breakfast of bagels and smoked salmon (see above), we met our guides and the rest of the group at McManus Lake.
 We got our gear sorted and then loaded into their truck and van with the gear and canoes.
 (We left our vehicles at McManus Lake since we were ending our trip here.)

 But then disaster struck.
-One of the families with us stepped on what must have been a buried or burrowed hornet’s nest, because all four of them got attacked by hornets.
-The mom was allergic to bee strings and had to be evacuated.
+One of the families with us stepped on what must have been a buried or burrowed hornet’s nest because all four of them got attacked by hornets.
+The mom was allergic to bee stings and had to be evacuated.

 Campsite: On the first night we stayed on Travers Lake because we had to double back.
 Paddlers could easily make it to Big Thompson or Little Thompson on the first day though.

 We were treated to the most gorgeous sunset and stars on the first night.
 I even tried my hand at photographing the Milky Way (how’d I do?).
 On this evening I was happy to have a great tent for stargazing, one with a mesh roof and easy fly to take on and off.

 Day 2: Big Thompson Rapids to Crooked Chute (10 km)

 We kicked off the day with hearty breakfast sandwiches and a ton of sunshine.
 (Check out my Backcountry Cookbook for tons of recipes for canoe trips.)

 Big Thompson Rapids was a great rapid to get started on.
 It had some good volume to it and several rocks / ledges to avoid, but there was a clear line and we navigated it fairly smoothly (the hull of the canoe might disagree, however).

 Little Thompson was a short rapid, but had quite the ledge on the River Right side so we scouted it.
 The scout provided a great angle to get some photos so that was a nice bonus.